 Our staff will create documents which we use to help us prepare for and perform your protocol.
 We require a minimum of one full week to create the internal documents once your orders are finalized.
 These documents may include:

 - Specimen and chart labels

-The final step to implementation of your study in the CTRC is the In-service.
-We like to plan for the In-service to occur 1-2 weeks prior to the first scheduled study visit.
-Once a date is identified, your CTRC nursing services coordinator will send an In-service appointment request via email to the PI and study staff, members of the CTRC nursing staff, lab staff, bionutrition staff and to the research pharmacy if needed.
-At the In-service, we cover the following.
+1-2 weeks prior to the first scheduled study visit, an in-service will be conducted with the CTRC.
+Once a date is identified, the CTRC will send an In-service appointment request via email to the PI and study staff, members of the CTRC nursing staff, lab staff, bionutrition staff and to the research pharmacy if needed.
+The PI is required to attend the in-service meeting.
+At the In-service, we cover the following:

 - Study staff and CTRC introductions

 - Study background, what you hope to learn, and details of the participant population

 - Procedures of the study, orders and flow sheets

 - Needs of the lab, bionutrition, research pharmacy, as appropriate